HarrietOrleans/credit-risk-classification/README.md

 Trained a logistic regression model on the training data to predict the loan status using LogisticRegression from Scikit-Learn with a random_state parameter so that my results can be reproduced.

-Finally, generated prediction sand evaluated the model using the confusion matrix and a classification to display our accuracy, precision, and recall.
+Finally, generated prediction and evaluated the model using the confusion matrix and a classification to display our accuracy, precision, and recall.

 This is the final results:
 [[18663   102]